Zehua-Zhang-01/Robust_Geographical_Detector/README.md

 A: We introduced an optimization algorithm - 'Change point detection' to find optimal statistical groups that could tell the maximum statistical associations between variables.
 The input one-dimensional series is the dependent variable values sorted by the rank of independent variable.

+Q: How to use it?

+A: Please find the .ipynb file.
+After running the code, you will get a new column in a new file telling results generated from the change point detection.
+If you wanna see the 'q-value', please use the GD package in R (https://cran.r-project.org/web/packages/GD/GD.pdf) in your following steps.
+Please be noted that we now have a categorial type of X-variable already, and there is no need to classify.

-I was inspired by the release of 'ruptures' Python (https://centre-borelli.github.io/ruptures-docs/) and the review article 'Selective review of offline change point detection methods' (https://doi.org/10.1016/j.sigpro.2019.107299)
+Ackowledgement: I was inspired by the release of 'ruptures' Python (https://centre-borelli.github.io/ruptures-docs/) and the review article 'Selective review of offline change point detection methods' (https://doi.org/10.1016/j.sigpro.2019.107299)

+Please let me know if there are issues.
+Thanks for your support.